hmrc/play-nunjucks/README.md

 to use both this library and [govuk-frontend](https://github.com/alphagov/govuk-frontend) in the `it-server` folder.

-Unlike standard Twirl based views in Play!
-Nunjucks views are not compiled to Scala code, instead they are added as project resources in the `conf` directory of a Play! application.
+Unlike standard Twirl based views in Play, Nunjucks views are not compiled to Scala code, instead they are added as project resources in the `conf` directory of a Play application.

 ### Basic usage